 - Sign up for affiliate marketing

-To start earning money directly through YouTube, you must have a least 1,000 subscribers and 4,000 watch hours in the past year.
-Once you reach that, you can apply to YouTube’s Partner Program and monetize your channel.
+To start earning money directly through YouTube, you must have at least 1,000 subscribers and 4,000 watch hours in the past year, or 1,000 subscribers with 10 million valid public Shorts views within the past 90 days.
+Once you reach either of those, you can apply to YouTube’s Partner Program and monetize your channel.

 How much money do YouTubers make per year?

 Take Justine Leconte’s YouTube channel, for example.
-She has 913,000 subscribers and 91 million video views on her channel, which helps people dress better and understand fashion.
-Just off ad revenue, her total estimated earnings are around $259,304, earning $979 per video, on average, according to Influencer Marketing Hub’s YouTube Money Calculator.
+She has 1,000,000 subscribers for her channel which helps people dress better and understand fashion.
+Based on her total video views and just off ad revenue, her estimated earnings are around $259,304, earning $979 per video, on average, according to Influencer Marketing Hub’s YouTube Money Calculator.

 Based on these estimated numbers, Justine could earn a living off her YouTube channel by posting one or two videos per week.
 It’s important to note that these are just estimates.
 Justine could be earning more or less than the numbers above, depending on the YouTube monetization strategies she uses for her business.